MagicMumble/balanceService/README.md

     docker inspect golang_db_avito | grep IPAddr

 This IP address you need to set in the golang file (`server.go`) while conneting to database.
-Don't forget to fill environment variable `MYSQL_ROOT_PASSWORD` with your own root pasword.
+Don't forget to fill environment variable `MYSQL_ROOT_PASSWORD` in your `docker-compose.yml` file with your own root pasword.

 Docker doesn't rebuild the image by itself so if you need to rebuild your app add the flag --build: